mr0bbie/incredible-moon-257e6/src/pages/pricing.md

           other options including generators and batteries to get your letters glowing!

+          Each Glow Letter uses a small amount of power thanks to the latest LED technology.
+Glow Letters are happily powered by a regular outlet, alongside other audio and lighting equipment.
+For a calculation particular to your letter combination please contact us and we can quickly calculate it for you.

       - title: Porta nibh venenatis cras sed felis eget velit aliquet?
         content: >-
           Facilisis gravida neque convallis a cras semper auctor neque vitae.